In short, my name is Sergio Demian Lerner. I’m a Cryptofan, Independent Security Researcher, and Bitcoin specialist since 2011.

 But, no visionary I was: I had many doubts about the technology and I lost every chance I had to buy “cheap” Bitcoin in the early years.
 In my first conference talks about Bitcoin I was very skeptic, to say the least, as you can see in my 2012 talk about Bitcoin scaling (the morale of my talk: Bitcoin is not private and does not scale).
 By 2012 I had contributed to the cryptocurrency community by creating a new cryptocurrency system, MavePay, based on Guy Fawkes signatures (but out of ignorance I re-invented the signature system, only better) and also I had contributed with many other minor improvements.
 However, as Bitcoin maximalist I was, I never turned theoretical papers into actual lasting cryptocurrency projects, as alt-coins, pre-mines and pre-sales were bad words.

 But by 2013, I was starting to believe in Bitcoin and I became tempted to buy BTC for the first time.
 So I started analyzing the blockchain from a new perspective: not trying to break it, but trying to understand the market.
 I realized that whoever created Bitcoin surely kept mining for at least one year, which led me to the simple (but at that time unproven) conclusion that Satoshi had mined about 1M coins.
 This idea (again!) made me feel insecure, so I didn’t buy any BTC (ever).
 When I published my thoughts in one bitcointalk forums, people started yelling at me with anger: on one side, for the part of the community that worshiped Satoshi, it was a heretic idea.
 It didn’t fit well with the “disinterested genius” meme (although, further discoveries that Satoshi had not touched the fortune would make this meme even stronger).
 On the other side, cypherpunks thought my claims were heretic because I was “attacking” the “man’s” privacy.
 The truth was that that I was provoked in the forums to find hard evidence of my lightly claims, so I went to look for it, even if I had no initial intention to dig into any private matters.
 Well, it turned out the evidence was hiding at plain sight in the immutable blockchain.
 So sooner or later, if not me, other people would find the same pattern.
 That event radically changed my life.
 My blog, which at that time had no more than a few visits a day, collected 35K visits in the first week.
 I became “popular”, on that tiny Bitcoin community of the time.
 The news spread fast, and Bitcoin price increased 10% during that time.
 I cannot attest that the price surge was due to this new information coming to light, but I guess it was.
 A new meme was created: The trust of the initial fathers of Bitcoin in the technology was so profound that they hadn’t sold more than 0.0001% of their coins, even after flashes of incredible appreciation.
 But behind all this noise and sudden fame, I was working on two cool projects: the Appecoin cryptocurrency (2012), the first anonymous coin that attempted to be perfect binding, instead of perfect hiding, and QixCoin, the first Turing complete cryptocurrency to support my p2p gaming platform.
 Yes, and all this was one year before Ethereum and Monero were even conceived.
 By pure chance Wences Casares, the founder of Xapo, was in Argentina at the time.
 Wences invited me to his offices in Buenos Aires, and after a really enthusiastic talk he convinced me to go to the 2013 Bitcoin conference, in San Jose.
 So I went, and my life changed, again.
 But not because I became wealthier (I still didn’t own a single bitcoin), but because I was so happy to see real faces (not just plain code) and to belong to a community for the first time, the Bitcoin community.
 But nobody wanted to hear anything about a Turing-complete smart-contract platform, maybe only Timo Hanke did show interest.
 And the only guy who was interested in hearing about Appecoin seemed to be very shady to me.
-So both projects, even having working prototypes, were frozen in 2013.
+So both projects, even having working prototypes, were almost frozen in 2013.

 During 2016-2017 I researched into new blockchain scaling solutions, from a different unchartered perspective, producing innovations such as Ephemeral Data, default data, and signature chaining with the LTCP protocol (now RSKIP53).
 Both protocols, and some more, were presented in Off the Chain workshop, under the new name of Shrinking-Chain Scaling, along with a paper written with some co-researchers from RSK.
 The Default data technique was later re-invented by John Adler as the Postdata field to support higher scalability of Optimistic Roll-ups.